 It’s important, Liz believes, that hope and healing are a part of the therapeutic experience.

-Liz’s areas of interest include anxiety, OCD, depression, self-harm, suicidal ideation, trauma, parenting/co-parenting and life transitions, LGBTQ+ identity development and growth, stressors related to COVID-19 and other events that can be traumatic.
+Liz’s areas of interest include anxiety, depression, self-harm, suicidal ideation, trauma, parenting/co-parenting and life transitions, LGBTQ+ identity development and growth, stressors related to COVID-19 and other events that can be traumatic.